 Price: 5 Euro.

-Opening Times: every day, 10 am-7 pm.
+Opening Times: Every day, 10 am-7 pm.

 Address: P.za della Cattedrale, 3, 34131 Trieste TS, Italy

-4. San Giusto Cathedral:
+4. Visit the San Giusto Cathedral:

 Rising on a hill of the same name, the architecturally significant San Giusto Cathedral was built near the Castello di San Giusto in the 1300s and is the seat of the Bishop of Trieste.

-5. The Museo del Mare:
+5. Visit the Museo del Mare: